-As we explained in Section 2.3, to compute the 4D intersection volumes of the stable and unstable tubes with the Poincaré section we use a Monte Carlo method.
-First, we choose a hyper-rectangle that contains (as tightly as possible) the intersection volume.
-This is easily achieved by looking at the 2 projections of the 4D object on the $x\dot{x}$ and $z\dot{z}$ planes, for instance the ones in Figure 4(a) and (b), respectively.
-Then, we apply the VEGAS algorithm (see [27; 28] and [38; 11]) to compute the volume of the desired object.
+to compute the volume of the desired object.
 Notice, that in order to apply this algorithm we only need a function (or oracle) that tells us whether a given point inside the high-dimensional box is contained in the targeted object or not.
-In this case, this is easily achieved, as explained in Section 2.3: First, we complete the 4-dimensional point to a 6-dimensional phase space initial condition (by imposing the Poincaré section and energy restrictions); and, then, we integrate this point backward in time (to see if it belongs to the entrance, i.e., the green projection in Figure 4), and forward in time (to see if it belongs to the exit, i.e., the dark projection in Figure 4).
+In this case, this is easily achieved, as explained in Section 2.3: first, we complete the fourdimensional point to a six-dimensional phase space initial condition (by imposing the Poincaré section and energy restrictions); and, then, we integrate this point backward in time (to see if it belongs to the entrance, i.e., the green projection in Fig. 4), and forward in time (to see if it belongs to the exit, i.e., the dark projection in Fig. 4).

 Here, we show the results for two examples.
 First, we consider the case of a fixed energy h = -1.52 and scaled electric field strength $\varepsilon = 0.58$.
-The intersection volumes w.r.t. the number of loops of the tube around the nuclear core in the bounded region is shown in Figure 6(a).
-The scattering spectrum for the $\varepsilon = 0.6$ case is shown in Figure 6(c).
+The intersection volumes w.r.t. the number of loops of the tube around the nuclear core in the bounded region is shown in Fig. 6(a).
+The scattering spectrum for the $\varepsilon = 0.6$ case is shown in Fig. 6(c).

-In Figures 6(b) and 6(d), we show the lifetime distribution of the scattering process.
+In Fig. 6(b) and (d), we show the lifetime distribution of the scattering process.
 That is, given N{inc} incoming electrons coming from the unbound region to form a Rydberg atom, we count how many leave the bound region (ionization of the atom) per unit of time.
-The practical implementation is as follows: We first generate a quasi-random [35] swarm of points in the box containing the Poincaré cuts by using the Sobol algorithm [42; 1; 38; 11].
+The practical implementation is as follows: We first generate a quasi-random [35] swarm of points in the box containing the Poincaré cuts by using the Sobol algorithm [42,1,38,11].
 Then we choose initial conditions such that the corresponding points belong to the entrance \bar{C}^1+ , integrate them forward in time and count how many of them ionize from the atom per unit time.
 It is clear from the numerical experiments that the resulting lifetime distribution is by no means statistical.